QuACK: Accelerating Gradient-Based Quantum Optimization with Koopman Operator Learning: Introduction

 More specifically, recent developments in overparameterization theory show that gradient-based methods like gradient descent provide convergence guarantees in a variety of quantum optimization tasks~\citep{larocca2021theory,liu2023analytic,you2022convergence}.
 New research indicates these methods surpass gradient-free techniques such as SPSA~\citep{spall1998overview} in the context of differentiable analog quantum computers~\citep{leng2022differentiable}.
 Notably, the quantum natural gradient, linked theoretically with imaginary time evolution, captures crucial geometric information, thereby enhancing quantum optimization~\citep{Stokes2020quantumnatural}.

 Despite these advantages, the adoption of gradient-based methods in quantum systems is not without its obstacles.
 The computation of gradients in these hybrid quantum-classical systems is notoriously \emph{resource-intensive} and scales linearly with the number of parameters.
 This computational burden presents a significant hurdle, limiting the practical application of these methods on quantum computers, and thus, the full potential of quantum optimization and machine learning.
-Hence, we pose the question, ``\emph{How can we accelerate gradient-based quantum optimization?}'' This is crucial to harness the theoretical advantages of convergence for practical quantum optimization tasks.
+Hence, we pose the question, ``\emph{Can we accelerate gradient-based quantum optimization?}'' This is crucial to harness the theoretical advantages of convergence for practical quantum optimization tasks.
 In this work, we answer our question affirmatively by providing order-of-magnitude speedups to VQAs.
-Namely, our contributions are as follows: \begin{itemize} \item By perceiving the optimization trajectory in quantum optimization as a dynamical system, we bridge quantum natural gradient theory, overparameterization theory, and Koopman operator learning theory~\citep{koopman_1931}, renowned for accelerating dynamical systems. \item We propose Quantum-circuit Alternating Controlled Koopman Operator Learning (QuACK), a new algorithm grounded on this theory.
-We scrutinize its spectral stability, convex problem convergence, complexity of speedup, and non-linear extensions using sliding window and neural network methodologies. \item Through extensive experimentation in fields like quantum many-body physics, quantum chemistry, and quantum machine learning, we underscore QuACK's superior performance, achieving speedups over 200x, 10x, and 3x in overparameterized, smooth, non-smooth and noisy regimes respectively. \end{itemize}
+Namely, our contributions are as follows: \begin{itemize} \item By perceiving the optimization trajectory in quantum optimization as a dynamical system, similarly to~\citep{dietrich2020koopman,redman2022algorithmic} we bridge quantum natural gradient theory, overparameterization theory, and Koopman operator learning theory~\citep{koopman_1931}, which allows for a linear represenation of nonlinear dynamical systems and thus is useful in applications. \item We propose Quantum-circuit Alternating Controlled Koopman Operator Learning (QuACK), a new algorithm grounded on this theory.
+We scrutinize its spectral stability, convex problem convergence, complexity of speedup, and non-linear extensions using sliding window and neural network methodologies. \item Through extensive experimentation in fields like quantum many-body physics, quantum chemistry, and quantum machine learning, we underscore QuACK's superior performance, achieving speedups over 200x, 10x, 3x, and 2x--5.5x in overparameterized, smooth, non-smooth and noisy regimes respectively. \end{itemize}